wikimedia/WikiContrib/README.md

 The tool creates a query with the usernames provided.
 Each query has a hash associated with it and each of the queries has a lifetime of 30 days.

-While displaying the result, the tool paginates the usernames given and each page displays the contributions and statistics of a single user.
+For displaying the result, the tool paginates the usernames given and each page displays the contributions and statistics of a single user.
 There will be a next and previous option provided to get the contributions of next and previous users.

 In default, the tool searches for all the contributions of the user in the past one year.
 This behaviour can be changed by updating the time stamp filter.
 There is also another filter provided to track the type of issue (like merged, open etc).